-The Philosophy Department hosts three regular conference series: a yearly Graduate Student Conference (organized by the PGSA and chaired by its president), the biennial Henle Conference (each chaired by a different faculty member in collaboration with the Robert J. Henle Chair in Philosophy), and the quadrennial Globalization Conference (coordinated by the Danforth I Chair in the Humanities).
+The Philosophy Department hosts three regular conference series: a yearly Graduate Student Conference (organized by the PGSA and chaired by its president), the biennial Henle Conference (each chaired by a different faculty member in collaboration with the Robert J. Henle Chair in Philosophy), and the new Res Phil Conference.
 In addition to these reoccurring conferences, individual members of the department regularly organize and conferences devoted to philosophical topics of special interest.
-Recent and upcoming conferences include: the (2009) Midwestern Epistemology Workshop, and the upcoming (Spring 2011) Putting Powers To Work: a conference on causal powers in contemporary metaphysics.

 There are a number of reading groups which run continuously every academic year; these groups are organized around topical interests of current faculty and graduate students.
 At present, there are reading groups devoted to metaphysics, epistemology, history and philosophy of science, social and political philosophy, and medieval Latin philosophical texts.
 (On occasion, such groups have been known to sponsor "Author-Meets-Critics" sessions with philosophers whose work they have been reading.)
 In addition to the on-going reading groups, there are also often other groups which develop more spontaneously around a particular text or or topic of special interest.

 Throughout the academic year graduate students present papers to fellow grads as and to faculty.
 These occasions provide an opportunity for graduate students to present work in progress, conference papers, or upcoming job talks.